 Nearly 20 percent of the community has been designated for parks and open space.
 With five freshwater lakes, the sparkling waters of Puget Sound, four outstanding golf courses, miles of walking and bicycle paths and the adjacent 3,700-acre Nisqually National Wildlife Refuge, outdoor recreation opportunities are virtually unlimited.

 The city also holds the distinction of being an official EPA “Green Power Community” due to its commitment to green power use – one of the first in the nation.

-Students attending North Thurston Public Schools are among the most academically successful in the region, garnering state Board of Education Top Performing Schools designations, as well as mentions in Newsweek magazine.
-And in the center of the city’s downtown district, the pristine 300-acre campus of historic Saint Martin’s University offers quiet respite, the adjoining monastery’s bells often wafting through the forested setting.
+Students attending North Thurston Public Schools are among the most academically successful in the region, garnering state Board of Education “Top Performing Schools” designations, as well as mentions in Newsweek magazine.
+And in the center of the city’s downtown district, the pristine 300-acre campus of historic Saint Martin’s University offers quiet respite; the sound of the adjoining monastery’s bells often waft through the forested setting.

 It’s no wonder business enterprises from around the country have taken notice of Lacey’s high quality of life – and economic development has flourished as a result.
-Six times over the last decade, quarterly employment growth within the city and adjacent metro area has ranked within the top 15 percent of the nation’s 325 largest metropolitan counties.
+Six times over the last decade, quarterly employment growth within the city and adjacent metro area has ranked within the top 15% of the nation’s 325 largest metropolitan counties.

 City of Lacey